-In this subsection we demostrate the auto-correlation and self-similarity analysis with the use of FA, DFA, R/S analysis, AWC and Fourier transform method.
+In this subsection we demostrate the auto-correlation and self-similarity analysis with the use of DFA, R/S analysis, AWC and Fourier transform method.

-First we use FA and DFA (of order 1) methods to evaluate the correlation and Hurst exponent.
-Then, we obtained values of $F(s_i)$ for different interval lengths $s_i \in [10^1, 10^{4.5}]$ using FA and DFA.
-The task of selecting a needed length for scaling range has been examined in the papers [59], [60], [61].
+First we use DFA (of order 1) method to evaluate the correlation and Hurst exponent.
+Then, we obtained values of $F(s_i)$ for different interval lengths $s_i \in [10^1, 10^{4.5}]$ using DFA.
+The task of selecting a needed length for scaling range has been examined in the papers [49], [50], [51].
 The influence of scaling range on the efficiency of some detranding techniques has been investigated in the same works.
 We used two ranges $[10^1, 10^{4.5}]$ (for 1-min data) and $[10^1, 10^4]$ (for 5-min data) in our analysis.
-This values belong to the scaling range suggested by these papers.
+This values belong to the scaling range adviseded by these papers.

-Figures 2, 3, 4 and 5 plot the results of FA and DFA application to all news, NYSE news, LSE news and SEHK time-series of news sentiments respectively (with $\delta = 1$ ).
-Results of DFA show that the estimates of the Hurst exponent are equal to 0.69 (all news), 0.64 (NYSE), 0.55 (LSE), 0.69 (SEHK) which indicates the presence of long-range correlation in the corresponding time series.
+Figures 2, 3 plot the results of DFA application to 1-min or 5-minute time-series of sentiments respectively.
+Outcomes show that for 1-min and 5-min data sets the estimates of the Hurst exponent are equal to 0.7 for 1-min and to 0.62 for 5-minute time-series, which indicates the presence of long-range correlation.
 Linear regressions are highly significant, since the determination coefficients $R^2$ are close to 1.
-It must be pointed out that Detranded Fluctuation Analysis let us discover the crossover effect shown in the study [46].
+It must be pointed out that Detranded Fluctuation Analysis let us discover the crossover effect shown in the study [37].

-AWC method gives similar results with DFA method in identical estimates of the Hurst exponent on the whole scale of s both for all time series and NYSE news, LSE news and SEHK time-series of news sentiments (Table II).
-The differences between estimates of the Hurst exponent obtained by means of different methods are less than 0.1.
-It should be noted that regression errors are very small and the value of $R^2$ is close to 1 for FA, DFA and AWC methods.
-We noted that AWC method also allowed to detect the so called crossover effect (Fig. 7).
-It should be mentioned that the crossover effect matches with 1 day period (or 24 hours).
-Estimates of the Hurst exponent, for small (about one day) as well as large scales (more than a day) using DFA and AWC methods yield similar results, the difference being less than 0.1, on the whole scale of for all news, NYSE news, LSE news and SEHK time-series of news sentiments.
+AWC method gives similar results with DFA method in identical estimates of the Hurst exponent on the whole scale of s both for 1 minute or 5 minute time series (Table II).
+The differences between estimates of the Hurst exponent obtained by means of two different methods are less than 0.03.
+It should be noted that regression errors are very small and the value of $R^2$ is close to 1 for both methods.
+We remark that AWC method also allowed to detect the so called crossover effect (Figures 6, 7). it assessed the Hurst exponent in small and large scales separately.
+It should be noted that the crossover effect matches with 1 day period (or 24 hours).
+Estimates of the Hurst exponent, for small (about one day) as well as large scales (more than a day) using DFA and AWC methods yield similar results, the difference being less than 0.04, on the whole scale of for both 1 minute or 5 minute time series.

-Fig. 6 demonstrates the log-log plot of dependance R/S statistics of s for all news time series with $\delta = 1$ obtained by R/S analysis.
-In this case, though the value of the Hurst exponent is less than H = 0.63, it still demonstrates that there are positive long-range correlations in time series.
+Figures 4, 5 demonstrate the log-log plot of dependance R/S statistics of s for 1-minute and 5-minute time series obtained by R/S analysis.
+In this case, though the values of the Hurst exponent are less than H = 0.63 and 0.56 respectively, they still demonstrate that there are positive long-range correlations in time series.
 Linear regressions are also highly significant.
-In contrast to the DFA, R/S analysis as well as FA failed to reveal the presence of the crossover effect.
+In contrast to the DFA, R/S analysis failed to reveal the presence of the crossover effect.